Tetrakern/fictioneer/MIGRATION.md

   // Story data if you want to append the chapters
   $story_args = array(
-    'story_id' => null, // Leave null if you only want to convert chapters 'age_rating' => 'Everyone', // Chose: 'Everyone', 'Teen', 'Mature', or 'Adult' (capitalized and in English) 'status' => 'Ongoing', // Chose: 'Ongoing', 'Completed', 'Oneshot', 'Hiatus', or 'Cancelled' (capitalized and in English) 'description' => null, // Used on cards; falls back to excerpt 'topwebfiction' => null, // Enter full URL here if any );
+    'story_id' => null, // Leave null if you only want to convert chapters 'age_rating' => 'Everyone', // Choose: 'Everyone', 'Teen', 'Mature', or 'Adult' (capitalized and in English) 'status' => 'Ongoing', // Choose: 'Ongoing', 'Completed', 'Oneshot', 'Hiatus', or 'Cancelled' (capitalized and in English)
+    'description' => null, // Used on cards; falls back to excerpt 'topwebfiction' => null, // Enter full URL here if any );